Ahmed-Marnissi/Self_Balancing_Robot/README.md

 # Self_Balancing_Robot
 This project implements a self-balancing robot using an Arduino microcontroller and an ADXL345 sensor.
 The robot is designed to maintain balance while moving on two wheels .

-#Table of Contents
+# Table of Contents :

-Hardware Requirements
+1.Hardware Requirements
-Software Requirements
+2.Software Requirements
-Block diagram
+2.Block diagram
-Circuit diagram
+3.Circuit diagram

-#Hardware Requirements
+# Hardware Requirements
 Arduino Uno or similar microcontroller
 ADXL345 sensor
 Motor driver module (L298N)